 Arguably the most beautiful city in Eastern Europe, Budapest boasts wonderful medieval and art nouveau buildings, an elaborate Opera House, romantic restaurants with gypsy music, buzzy bars and atmospheric cafes with exquisite pastries and cakes.

 Dubbed the Paris of the East, its wide boulevards are indeed reminiscent of those in the French capital and romance is everywhere.
+Our travel guide to Budapest for couples will make sure you see and do the most in this incredibly romantic city.

 It’s mid winter and the evening’s young.
 People stroll the city streets whose skeleton trees are shrouded in a gentle fog that seems to cushion them from the rest of the world.
 It’s as if we’ve stepped back in time – on to the set of a black and white movie – a brooding European one where clouds of condensation puff around smiling faces engaged in intimate whispered conversations.